streamsend-io/docsify/overview.md

 *The Uploader splits the file into chunks and sends them to the Kafka topic, while the Downloader processes incoming chunks and reassembles the complete file.*

-The Uploader splits input files into fixed size messages that are produced to a kafka topic.

-The Downloader consumes the file chunks and reassembles the file at the target server.

 ## Why Stream Files?

 Sometimes it make more sense to stream a file rather than to send a file using file-send utilities (such as mv, cp, scp, ftp or curl).